The UKGC: What Is It & What Does It Do?

 It’s worth noting that GamCare is an independent charity, not a division of the UKGC.
 However, the Commission requires licensed operators to signpost GamCare’s services, which is why you see its logo on virtually every regulated gambling site.

-What Does the UKGC Actually Regulate?
+4. What Does the UKGC Actually Regulate

-The reach of the Gambling Commission is broader than most people realise.
-It doesn’t just oversee the big-name online casinos and high-street bookmakers — its authority stretches across virtually every form of commercial gambling available in Great Britain.
 That includes everything from the National Lottery and local bingo halls to fruit machines in your nearest pub.
 If money changes hands and chance is involved, the UKGC almost certainly has a say in how it’s run.

 | Sector | What the UKGC Oversees |